 Why you decided to serve as a faculty advisor: To be an enthusiastic and approachable resource for students and help them make the most out of their university education.

 One piece of advice for a second-year student: Find the courses/topics that speak to you.
-Naturally, you will find some courses more interesting than others, and for those that are interesting to you, make a plan to follow up on those topics in the third year; studying goes by a lot faster when you are interested in what you are learning.
+Naturally, you will find some courses more interesting than others, and for those that are interesting to you, make a plan to follow up on those topics in the third year.
+Studying goes by a lot faster when you are interested in what you are learning.

-Hobby or interest: Exercising/Fitness
+Hobby or interest: Exercising and fitness

 Department: Economics

-Title: Undergraduate Administrator
+Title: Undergraduate administrator

-Hometown: Hong Kong
+Hometown: Hong Kong and Toronto

 One piece of advice for a second-year student: Take a moment to reflect on your experiences during your first year.
 Consider what worked well for you and what areas you'd like to improve.
 Reflecting on your past experiences can help you set goals and make adjustments for your second year.